-- 1 One credit per semester for 4 semesters.
+1 One credit per semester for 4 semesters.
 May include MUL 136 (Guitar Class), MUL 135, MUL 138 (Voice Class 1,2), MUL 134 (Piano Class), and/or MUL 139 (Intermediate Piano Class).
-Private lessons for an additional fee available only by audition as staffing permits. - 2 One credit per semester for 2 semesters.
-By audition only.
+Private lessons for an additional fee available only by audition as staffing permits.

 Students pursuing the minor in music have a Conservatory advisor in addition to the one in their major academic area.
 Students are encouraged to consult with their advisor and propose alternative course selections to meet their individual educational goals.
-All MUC course selections and substitutions must have the approval of the Conservatory Associate Director.
+All MUC course selections and substitutions must have the approval of the Conservatory Associate Dean.